Integrability as an attractor of adiabatic flows: QGT and Fidelity Susceptibility

 where $\Dc$ is the Hilbert space dimension~\footnote{for all subsequent calculations, we always consider only the central $50\%$ of the eigenstates}, $|n\rangle$ is the $\vb*{\l}$-dependent eigenstate of the Hamiltonian, and the subindex ``c'' stands for the connected part or the covariance: $\langle n| \mathcal A_i \mathcal A_j |n\rangle_c\equiv \langle n| \mathcal A_i \mathcal A_j |n\rangle- \langle n| \mathcal A_i|n\rangle \langle n|\mathcal A_j |n\rangle$.
 Here, $\mathcal A_j$ is the adiabatic gauge potential (AGP) in the $j$-th direction, defined as the derivative operator acting on the eigenstates of the Hamiltonian (we set $\hbar=1$):

 The AGP and hence the QGT generally diverge in the thermodynamic limit and thus we consider their regularized version with the frequency cutoff $\mu$~\cite{pandey2020adiabatic}:

 where $\o_{mn} \equiv \epsilon_m-\epsilon_n$ with $\epsilon_n$ and $\epsilon_m$ being the energy eigenvalues.
-In order to have a well defined self-averaging behavior of the QGT in the thermodynamic limit, $\mu$ needs to be chosen to be parametrically larger than the typical level spacing.
+In order to have a well-defined self-averaging behavior of the QGT with increasing system size, $\mu$ needs to be chosen to be parametrically larger than the typical level spacing.
 Then, the regularized QGT reads

-As found in Ref. \cite{pandey2020adiabatic}, we find that a convenient choice is $\mu = \alpha L / \mathcal{D}_s$, where $L$ is the system size, $\Dc_s$ is the Hilbert space dimension of the largest symmetry sector of the model, and $\alpha$ is a number chosen of the order of one to minimize finite size effects.
-In particular, $\Dc_s = \Dc/L$ for the Ising model while $\Dc_s \approx \Dc/\sqrt{L}$ for the coupled XXZ model (see below for definitions of the models).
-These values of $\mu$ allow us to study the asymptotic limit $\mu \to 0$ as $L\to\infty$ while avoiding strong finite size effects due to discrete energy level spacing.
+As in Ref.~\cite{pandey2020adiabatic}, we consider the range $1/\Dc_s \ll \mu \ll \Oc(1)$ \footnote{$1/\Dc_s$ is approximately the level spacing of the system.}, where $\Dc_s$ is the Hilbert space dimension of the largest symmetry sector of the model.
+At the same time, we choose $\mu$ to be smaller than other relevant energy scales in the problem such as the Thouless energy in the ergodic regime.
+Depending on the model, this scale can weakly (polynomially) depend on the system size $L$ while $\Dc_s$ typically depends exponentially on $L$ such that this range for $\mu$ is exponentially broad in $L$.